Adam Dykes: 2002-04

 Dykes was controversially signed by Parramatta Eels head coach Brian Smith for the start of the 2002 NRL season on a four-year deal, angering many Cronulla fans as they had seen him as one of the central members of the team along with the fact that he was a born and bred Cronulla junior.
 With this in mind many fans began speculating that Dykes had clashed with new Cronulla coach Chris Anderson and that this had led to his departure, though none of these claims were ever proven to be factual.

 After three injury plagued years at Parramatta, Dykes approached the club asking them for a termination on his final year with the club, citing wanting to return home to Cronulla.

 2005-07

 Dykes returned to the Cronulla-Sutherland Sharks in 2005 under the influence of coach Stuart Raper.
 Dykes played 22 games for Cronulla in his return year for the club as they qualified for the finals but were eliminated in the first week by rivals St. George.

 Dykes spent two further years at Cronulla as the club failed to qualify for the finals on both occasions.

 2008

-Dykes had a disappointing year in England featuring only 17 times for Hull missing the Challenge Cup final in a season wrecked by injury.
+Dykes had a disappointing year in England featuring only 17 times for Hull FC missing the Challenge Cup final in a season wrecked by injury.
 Dykes was instrumental for the black and whites when he was on the pitch winning every man of the match award in the Challenge Cup run to the final.